 Despite the cases of deaths dropping off, people were not convinced that water was the source of the disease.
 However, John would be able to show more proof of his theory soon, as another outbreak occurred in the following months.
 The area of London hit was serviced by 2 water companies.
 Both companies took water from the Thames river, Lambeth Company had water coming from the river more upstream, an area where the water was cleaner, while the Southwark and Vauxhall Company had water coming from an area that was heavily contaminated with sewage.

-John Snow‘s investigation identified that people drinking and using water from the Southwark and Vauxhall company had fatality rates from cholera 14 times higher than people using the other companies water during the first 4 weeks of the outbreak.
-This may not have proven that the disease was coming from a bacteria, but it clearly demonstrated that miasma was not the cause.
+John Snow‘s investigation identified that people drinking and using water from the Southwark and Vauxhall company had fatality rates from cholera 14 times higher than people using the other companies' water during the first 4 weeks of the cholera outbreak.
+This may not have proven that the disease was coming from bacteria, but it clearly demonstrated that miasma was not the cause.

 The Birth Of Epidemiology